 Read more about trick dog titles and our journey to success.

-Velcro dogs.
-I’ll never forget the first time I heard that term used in conjunction with Cocker Spaniels.
 Cockers genuinely love to be near, next to, and/or on top of their humans.
 If you love the idea of having a dog who wants to be with you 24/7, the Cocker Spaniel is known for her emotional high maintenance.
+Cocker Spaniel personality traits include merry, spunky, fun, smart, enthusiastic, excitable, needy, and devoted.

-Do Cocker Spaniels Require High Maintenance For Exercise?
+Do Cocker Spaniels Require A Lot Of Exercise?

 Cockers require a medium amount of exercise.
 I love that they are happy to be a couch potato during t.v. time with you but then go on a walk or chase a ball at the park.
 The breed is not high maintenance like a Border Collie, a breed that truly needs a lot of stimulation to channel his energy.
 Cockers do require exercise, walks, and if you are so inclined, taking things to the next level with dog sports.